LucasHJin/obsidian-notes/6 - Full Notes/AI/PDL - Syntax.md

 - **NOTE:**
 	- `nn.Module` → everything that has learnable parameters (part of a Neural Network) is a child of Module

+**Pandas:** to manipulate tables of data
+- I.e. useful for csvs
+- `DataFrame` →  table of named columns
+	- `describe` → can get info from the df
+		- `include='object'` → will show information on all the non-numeric data
+- Columns:
+	- Setting → use square brackets
+	- Reading → use as `.()`

 **Python / Jupyter Notebook:**
 - List comprehension → method of iterating through a list to apply a function to each value
 	- I.e. `seven_tensors = [tensor(Image.open(o)) for o in sevens]` → makes a list of tensors for each image in sevens